El Piñal: Aftermath

 In the immediate aftermath of the Pinhal episode, King Philip III made it known to the Real Audiencia of Manila that he did not approve of Juan Zamudio's voyage that resulted in the establishment of El Piñal.
 However, he also asked the governor of the Philippines to form a council facilitating a return to El Piñal.
 In any case, Spain did not return to El Piñal, and the Pinhal episode represented the end of Spain's attempts to circumvent the restrictions placed on them from reaching China.
 Sino-Spanish trade would hence be carried mostly by Chinese merchants going to Manila until the founding of Spanish Formosa in 1626.
 A plan was drawn up in 1627 to reclaim the port of El Piñal for Spain, but it did not lead to anything substantial.

 On the Portuguese side, the Pinhal episode left them exasperated and paranoid against further threats to their interests.
-This was such that in 1601, when a Dutch ship came to Macau looking for El Piñal, the Macanese residents reacted harshly, imprisoning the Dutch reconnaissance party and summarily executed the 17 Dutchmen.
+This was such that in 1601, when Dutch ships came to Macau looking for El Piñal, the Macanese residents reacted harshly, imprisoning the Dutch reconnaissance party and summarily executed 17 Dutchmen.
 This violent beginning to Luso-Dutch relations in the East would culminate in the Dutch-Portuguese War, where not only was Macau attacked in 1622, but Portuguese influence in the Far East would also become greatly diminished by the end of the war in 1661.